 - changes to the Board;

-- possible events which could have a material impact on profits (negatively or positively) e.g. loss of a major customer;
+- possible events which could have a material impact on profits (negatively or positively) e.g. loss or gain of a major customer;

 - proposed changes in the nature of the business of NetComm;